-Last week, and for the next few weeks, I’m going to post on Procrastination.
+For the last few weeks, I’ve been posting on Procrastination.
 These are not my words – I downloaded this PDF years ago, and there is no identifying info on it, so I have to go with ‘author unknown’.
 Here’s the next one…

 Procrastination rarely brings us feelings of happiness and delight.
 On the contrary, it usually fills us with guilt, stress and depression and we’re perceived as being lazy with no sense of direction.
 But can a deferment of actions to a later time, such as better time, be beneficial?

 Are we not procrastinating when we adhere to the sage sayings of “haste makes waste” and “when in doubt, do nothing?”
 And, we’re told to “think before you speak” or put “mind in gear before opening mouth.”

 Are these not forms of procrastination?
 Yet, it’s perceptive advice.
 It’s how we employ these words of wisdom that makes the difference.
 If something needs to be done today, don’t put it off until tomorrow or suffer the consequences…unless this delay is used to our benefit.

 Procrastination is said to be poor time management and lack of organizational skills and denotes a defect in your personality.
 Some procrastinators are known to be perfectionists but perhaps they just don’t have the necessary data to perform the required task or duty.